mtd42/mtd42/README.md

 <details>
   <summary>Read More</summary>
     🟨 Javascript 🟥 Angular 🐳 Docker 🗃️ SQL 🧪 Unit Testing :octocat: Continious delivery and deployment 🕹️ Git
-    > This refers to the skills that i master the best.
-This does not prevent learning other technologies.
 </details>

 ### SOFT SKILLS